Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Coset States

 If we assume the existence of subexponentially-secure $\io$ and one-way functions, then there exists a constant $\constmoe > 0$ such that for any QPT adversary tuple

 for all sufficiently large $\lambda$. \end{theorem}

-In the previous constructions of unclonable primitives \cite{CLLZ21, LLQZ22}, and also in our constructions, we will require the \emph{freeloader} adversaries to output a vector from either $A + s$ or $A^\perp + s'$, depending on a random bit presented to them.
-However, the \emph{pirate} adversary can always guess the challenge bit and measure the coset accordingly before splitting into freeloaders, and it would be right for both freeloaders with probability $(1/2)^2$.
+In the previous constructions of unclonable primitives \cite{CLLZ21, LLQZ22}, and also in our constructions, the security of the unclonable schemes rely on requiring the \emph{freeloader} adversaries to output a vector from either $A + s$ or $A^\perp + s'$, depending on a random challenge bit presented to them.
+However, the \emph{pirate} (i.e. splitting) adversary can always guess this challenge bit and measure the coset state accordingly before splitting into freeloaders, and it would be right for both freeloaders with probability $(1/2)^2$.
 Therefore, to achieve negligible or subexponential security, we amplify the security by using multiple coset states.
-This variant of the game is implicitly used in \cite{CLLZ21, LLQZ22} and a similar amplification theorem for a related game is also formally proven in \cite{CGLR23}.
-For completeness, we state and prove our version in full detail.
+This variant of the game is implicitly used in \cite{CLLZ21, LLQZ22} and a similar amplification theorem for a related game is also formally proven in \cite{CGLR23}; both for the case of uniformly random challenge strings.
+We generalize the amplification result to any unpredictable distribution of challenge strings.